Today It’s time to kick-off with the “Latte Art” section. I start with a question.

 It’s the trickiest thing to manage for a beginner barista; it’s frustrating and it requires dedication and a lot of patience as well.
 There are plenty of classes out there showing us different techniques of how to pour properly and there are also books to read all about it, but the only way to master it is to keep practicing.

 Now let’s go back to the question.
 Does latte art really matter?
 This is a crucial point and it was like that for me as well.
 When starting as a barista there are no other things that can get your attention better than a skilled barista drawing an amazing pattern.
 Because we all know, first impression count for a lot.

-Don’t’ get me wrong, I’m the one that love being served with a beautiful flat white.
+Don’t’ get me wrong, I’m the one that love being served with a beautiful flat white or an amazing cappuccino.